0xddom/atpr/README.md

 ## Windows
 Install Xamarin Studio and the c# toolchain

-You have to download Stanford libs and extract it in ~/Hackaton : [LIBS] (https://www.dropbox.com/s/103t3z1tiiquizq/Standford.tar.gz?dl=0)
+You have to download [Stanford LIBS] (https://www.dropbox.com/s/103t3z1tiiquizq/Standford.tar.gz?dl=0) in order for the tool to work.

+You can extract it in ~/Hackaton or you can add STANFORD_HOME variable to the path.
+STANFORD_HOME is the folder where the Stanford libraries are.

-Load the project in Xamarin Studio (prefered) or VS (not tested) and build, or in a shell:
+Load the project in Xamarin Studio (prefered) or VS (not tested), restone nugets and build, or in a shell:

     cd <project path>
     nuget restore